HSC Economics Question Paper Solution 2024 | Maharashtra Board (Download Free PDF)

 Reason:

 Q. 5.
-Study the following table, figure, passage and answer the questions given below it (Any 2): (8)
+Study the following table, figure, and passage and answer the questions given below it (Any 2): (8)

 (i) Observe the following table and answer the questions given below it: